 The Wels catfish (Silurus glanis) is the largest freshwater fish within the UK and probably also within Europe.
 Catfish can be large and are very powerful fish.
 Strong tackle is essential.
 They prefer to hunt in murky waters and primarily feed during the night.
 They use their long highly sensitive barbels to sense their surroundings and search out resting fish and other food sources.
 Fishing tactics similar to those used for large pike or zander are very successful.
-Unconfirmed record for a Wells on fly was broken early 2019 by Stuart Watson who landed 59.2lb lump of a cat.
+Unconfirmed (No official records are kept for wels cats in the UK any more) record for a Wells on fly was set early 2019 by Stuart Watson who landed 59.2lb lump of a cat, Stuart Watson is one of the original two anglers who started the UK in to Fly Fishing for Cats; Anglers in Europe have been targeting cats on fly for many years now.
+Stuarts record was broken early 2021 by Oliver Cullingford with a stunning 66lbs 8oz moggie! who is still the currant holder of this record!

 Below is a breakdown of things you’ll need to start targeting Wells Cats

-– Fly Rod weight: 12 Weight fast action to cast large flies.
+– Fly Rod weight: 12 Weight fast action to cast large flies and handle BIG cats.

 – Leader: 50lbs minimum X 5-6 feet long (depending on lake depth).